 Fridays, Saturdays, Sundays, and most holidays – $3900

 You will have a full two hours on the Chapel grounds and surrounding gardens.
 Please arrive no earlier than one hour prior to your designated ceremony time.
 Departure is at the end of the wedding hour.
 For example, if your wedding is at 2 p.m., you will arrive at 1 p.m., and you will depart at 3 p.m.

 Yes, your photographer may arrive on the grounds one hour prior to your designated ceremony time.
 This allows you to make full use of your two hours on the grounds.

 The Chapel will comfortably accommodate up to 100 guests, plus your wedding party.

 The Chapel and the immediate surrounding grounds will be closed off from visitors a half hour prior to your wedding.
 A gate attendant will be provided to ensure only your guests and wedding party enter into that area during your wedding.
-The remaining grounds are open to the public every day.
+The remaining areas of the grounds are open to the public.

 The Chapel is already decorated with beautiful greenery and white orchids that are planted inside the Chapel all year long.
 During the season of Advent (the end of November, and the month of December) red poinsettias are planted inside the Chapel and an evergreen Advent wreath is suspended above the altar.
 To preserve the natural setting, no additional flower arrangements, ribbons, bows, or aisle runners are permitted.

 Rice, confetti, birdseed, flowers, flower petals, etc. cannot be tossed inside the Chapel or outside on the grounds.
 Bubbles, balloons, butterflies, birds, etc. cannot be released on the grounds.